open-source-labs/DenoGres/README.md

   side-by-side diff between previous models.
 - Migrations log will be visible within the GUI, so that users can track/view/compare model versions.
-- ERD-style diagrams will be generated within the GUI, so users can have a comprehensive view of the data model.
+- Two-way ERD that allows users to change relational data that is then reflected onto their actual database
 - Additional support for MySQL, SQL Server, etc.

 ## Documentation